 At the qualification stage of a medical marijuana safety compliance license, applicant entities and sole proprietors that have already identified a location for their proposed marijuana facility can complete a Medical Marijuana Facility License Application Form.
 They should select "safety compliance facility" under the license type field on the form and provide all required documentation listed in the application form.
 The prospective licensee must provide proof of commercial general liability insurance covering the premises liability not later than 60 days after a safety compliance license is issued.
 At the qualification stage of a recreational marijuana safety compliance license application, an applicant must complete the Marijuana Establishment License Application Form and provide the required documentation listed on the form.

-As a part of the required documentation at the license qualification stage, a license applicant must prepare and submit a business plan to the MRA.
+As a part of the required documentation at the license qualification stage, a license applicant must prepare and submit a business plan to the CRA.

-Also, prospective licensees must pass a Bureau of Fire Services (BFS) inspection within 60 days of submitting their license qualification applications to the MRA.
-As with the MRA vetting, failure to pass a BFS inspection under 60 days of qualification application submission may prompt the MRA to deny an application.
-Once the MRS approves an application at this stage and the applicant has passed the BFS and MRA inspection, they may proceed to pay the required licensing assessment fee.
-The MRA will issue an applicant a safety compliance license, and they can start operating legally in Michigan as a marijuana testing facility.
+Also, prospective licensees must pass a Bureau of Fire Services (BFS) inspection within 60 days of submitting their license qualification applications to the CRA.
+As with the CRA vetting, failure to pass a BFS inspection under 60 days of qualification application submission may prompt the CRA to deny an application.
+Once the MRS approves an application at this stage and the applicant has passed the BFS and CRA inspection, they may proceed to pay the required licensing assessment fee.
+The CRA will issue an applicant a safety compliance license, and they can start operating legally in Michigan as a marijuana testing facility.
 The Department of Licensing and Regulatory Affairs (LARA) provides instructions on applying for a marijuana safety compliance facility license online in Michigan.

-In Michigan, an applicant for a marijuana safety compliance license pays a non-refundable application fee of $6,000 at the pre-qualification stage under both Medical Marijuana Facilities Licensing Act (MMFLA) and the Michigan Regulation and Taxation of Marijuana Act (MRTMA).
-The licensure fee under the MRTMA is $25,000.
-For renewals, licensees pay $30,000, $25,000, and $20,000 for top, middle, and bottom tiers, respectively.
-The tier a licensee belongs to is determined by the number of tests they complete in a fiscal year.
-Tier ranking is done by the Marijuana Regulatory Agency (MRA).
+In Michigan, an applicant for a marijuana safety compliance license pays a non-refundable application fee of $3,000 at the pre-qualification stage under both Medical Marijuana Facilities Licensing Act (MMFLA) and the Michigan Regulation and Taxation of Marijuana Act (MRTMA).
+The licensure fee under the MRTMA is $15,000 with the annual renewal fee set at the same amount.
+According to the fee schedule for the 2024 fiscal year, Michigan does not currently charge a licensing or renewal fee for its medical marijuana safety compliance facility license.

 Yes.
 While applications for marijuana safety compliance licenses are vetted at the state level in Michigan, local authorities do have a lot of control over who stays or not.
 The Michigan marijuana laws allow local jurisdictions to decide if they want to permit marijuana facilities.
 Each city regulates and limits marijuana facilities and determines city licensing requirements for marijuana facilities by providing for local licenses, fees, and regulations.
 They do this to promote and protect public health and safety and mitigate the potential impacts of marijuana establishments.
 Also, a marijuana facility cannot operate in any municipality in Michigan if it does not comply with the municipality's zoning law.